Frank Cappelli

 Frank Cappelli (August 17, 1952 – March 6, 2018) was the star of the children's television series Cappelli & Company.
-He was also a solo singer and recording artist with six releases on the A & M label.
+He was also a solo singer and recording artist with six releases on the A&M Records label.

 Cappelli was born in Utica, New York, and raised from age four in Mt.
-Lebanon Township, Pennsylvania.
+Lebanon, Pennsylvania.

 Cappelli died of a heart attack at age 65 on March 6, 2018.